bonsairobo/building-blocks/examples/README.md

 cargo run --example mesh_showcase
 ```

 Use the left and right arrow keys to select one of the example shapes to be meshed.
+Use the W key to toggle wireframe mode and the F key to toggle the flat shading mode.

 ![Mesh Showcase](/examples/screenshots/mesh_showcase.gif)